baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 > Beginning immediately after emancipation, black Baltimoreans fell afoul of the law in unprecedented numbers, a fact that exacerbated tensions both within the black community and between it and neighboring whites.
 Between 1864 and 1870, a growing number of blacks were charged with petty theft, assault, and disorderly conduct.
 The picture that emerged from the records of the justice of the peace, the Baltimore Criminal Court, and the city jail was clearly that of people chronically at odds with the police and the justice system. […]
 > Unable to cope with the increased case load, and hard-pressed to find additional jail cells, city officials dismissed many such charges, especially those against minors, and accepted them as an unavoidable consequence of black migration and the shortage of incarceration space. [@fuke_imperfect_1999, 127-128]

-In a context where conservative newspapers like the _Baltimore Gazette_ charged the relationship between black migrants and crime was determined by the “inherent shortcomings,” Fuke concluded that:
+In a context where conservative newspapers like the _Baltimore Gazette_ charged the relationship between black migrants and crime was determined by the "inherent shortcomings," Fuke concluded that:

 > The degree and intensity of public attention to migration, poverty and crime and whites’ explanation of the relationship of each to the other made it difficult for blacks to defend themselves.
 Nor was it made any easier when the city’s main law enforcement agency—the police—operated on the basis of such assumptions.
 From the start, the police were quick to call attention to the presence of rural migrants, to seek their remove to the counties from whence they came, and—when that failed to keep a close eye on their behavior.
 Such vigilance led to constant police scrutiny of the black community and the instant deployment of armed squads whenever blacks participated in public occasions either on their own or with whites.
 In short, the actions of the police served as a constant reminder of white Baltimoreans’ perception of not only blacks’ place in the community, but also of the connection between it and civic disorder. [@fuke_imperfect_1999, 130]

 ## September 1867: Policeman Frey shoots and kills Eliza Taylor

-Historian Richard Paul Fuke noted the “fatal police shooting of Eliza Taylor, a black woman, in September 1867,” quoting the _Baltimore American_:
+Historian Richard Paul Fuke noted the "fatal police shooting of Eliza Taylor, a black woman, in September 1867," quoting the _Baltimore American_:

 > A colored woman was killed under circumstances which show the spirit of hate and oppression cherished toward that portion of the population by many of the police. [@fuke_imperfect_1999, 131]